 Stoves & Health

-To test this market vision, at the World Bank’s invitation, we joined the World Bank as an advisor for a “proof-of-concept” study in Laos PDR to determine if super clean cookstoves provided a cost-effective solution to reducing the burden of disease from inhaling the smoke of open cooking fires.
+To test this market vision, at the World Bank’s invitation, we joined the World Bank as an advisor and project manager for a “proof-of-concept” study in Laos PDR to determine if super clean cookstoves provided a cost-effective solution to reducing the burden of disease from inhaling the smoke of open cooking fires.

 This BBC News Service report provides insights to the importance of super-clean stoves in Malawi where we have our largest stove projects in Africa to date.